-- 1) the donor females: - a) showed no clinical sign of LSD on the day of collection and the following 28 days; - b) were kept in an establishment where no case of LSD occurred during the 60 days prior to collection; - c) EITHER: - i) were vaccinated regularly against LSD according to manufacturer's instructions, the first vaccination being administrated at least 60 days prior to the first collection; and - ii) were demonstrated to have antibodies against LSDV at least 30 days after vaccination;
+- the donor females: - a) showed no clinical sign of LSD on the day of collection and the following 28 days; - b) were kept in an establishment where no case of LSD occurred during the 60 days prior to collection; - c) EITHER: - i) were vaccinated regularly against LSD according to manufacturer's instructions, the first vaccination being administrated at least 60 days prior to the first collection; and - ii) were demonstrated to have antibodies against LSDV at least 30 days after vaccination;

-- iii) were subjected to a serological test to detect antibodies specific to LSDV, with negative results, on the day of collection and at least 21 days after collection; - d) were subjected to agent detection by PCR with negative results on a blood sample on the day of collection; - 2) the semen used for the production of the embryos complied with Articles 11.9.7. or 11.9.8., as relevant; - 3) the embryos were collected, processed and stored in accordance with Chapters 4.7., 4.8. and 4.9.
+- iii) were subjected to a serological test to detect antibodies specific to LSDV, with negative results, on the day of collection and at least 21 days after collection; - d) were subjected to agent detection by PCR with negative results on a blood sample on the day of collection; - the semen used for the production of the embryos complied with Articles 11.9.7. and 11.9.8., as relevant; - 3) the embryos were collected, processed and stored in accordance with Chapters 4.8., 4.9. and 4.10.